lukamo1996/lukamo1996/README.md

 Hi!
 My name is Luka Momcilovic and I'm [Computer Science](https://www.uio.no/studier/program/informatikk-programmering/) (CS) student at the University of Oslo's [Department of Informatics](https://www.mn.uio.no/ifi/english/).
 Before starting my CS studies I received a Bachelor's Degree in [Medical Laboratory Science](https://www.oslomet.no/studier/hv/bioingenioer) at Oslomet - Metropolitan University.

-- ⛏ I’m currently working on a webservice analogous to examine.com, built from scratch, trying to automate categorization of clinical trials and make software-based analysis easier
+- ⛏ I’m currently working on a webservice analogous to examine.com, built from scratch with PostgreSQL, SciSpacy, Sentiment-Analysis, Puppeteer crawling, trying to automate categorization of certain clinical trials
 - 💡 I’m currently learning PostgreSQL
 - 🎨 Hobbies: 🎾 & 🏋️
 ### Automate everything😎